DavidSantia/tag_api/README.md

 ## How it works

-Use the *-debug* flag to see the SQL queries that are being auto-generated from the struct tags.
+The DB loader uses the Go [reflect](https://golang.org/pkg/reflect) package to auto-generate the SELECT statement from the struct tags.

 ### Example Struct
 ```go